ioslas/JAVA-mini_educated_projects/Medium_Advanced_level/Matrix/README.md

   10 37 46
   2 6 38

-  # Determinant can be also negative
+  # Find Determinant which can be also negative
   det= 44776.0

+  # Find the Adjoint which needs Determinant
   Adjoint of matrix (3x3):
   1130 -464   413
   -288 1624 -1928
   -14  -232  1461

+  # Inverse matrix = Adjoint / Determinant
   Inverse matrix (3x3):
    0,025 -0,010  0,009
   -0,006  0,036 -0,043